Pi-0r-Tau/EPI-LENS/README.md

 ## Updates in progress
 - Implementation of Jordan, J. B. & Vanderheiden, G. C. (2024).
 International Guidelines for Photosensitive Epilepsy: Gap Analysis and Recommendations.
 ACM Transactions on Accessible Computing, 17(3), 17:1 - 17:35. (https://github.com/jbjord/pseGuidelines)
-- Removing of legacy analyzer-helpers.js and splitting in sub helper files: aiming for a highly modular codebase so each file can be tuned and improved simply.
-- Library based FFT, dsp.js, tried and tested as custom FFT is lacking.

 ## Future metrics
 - Chromatic Flicker Fusion Rate (CFFR)